JDGaraudEnsta/hanabi/README.md

 This project is for 3 to 4 students:

-* Aisha is in charge of the AI
+* Aisha is in charge of the AI.
-* Cliona is in charge of the main module and command-line interface
+* Cliona is in charge of the main module and command-line interface.
-* Guido is in charge of the GUI
 * Electra is the free-electron: project manager, superviser, end-user, tester, debugger.
+* Guido is in charge of the GUI.

+Make sure you discuss a lot, and share information.
+This will help designing a readable/usable code.

 ### Week 1

 * Electra: fast-prototype the module's interface, keeping in mind the 3 use-cases: command-line, GUI and AI auto-play.
+Very quickly, we'll want a "replay" feature, for debugging: design a way to do this.
-* Cliona: program a simple CLI (keep it simple).
+* Cliona: program the module and a CLI (keep it simple).
 * Aisha: read the article, design you own idea, summarize the algorithm(s).
 Write 1 or 2 algorithms (will help the design of module's interface).
 * Guido: try a simple GUI (PySide), start experimenting, prepare canvas.

 ### Week 2

-* Share info between groups
 * Stabilize the module: because from now on all devels will have to use it.

 * Guido: make an usable GUI
 * Aisha: Implement the random-AI and cheater-AI
 * Cliona and Electra: play a few games.
 Design a way to replay games (test-suite).
 Keep track of score, so that Aisha has someone to compete against.

+### Week 3

+* Test, experiment, put in production.
+* Everyone designs a more advanced AI.
+* Someone can take care of 3-5 players.
+* Write short report, documentation (e.g. sphinx), ...

 ## Bibliography